• Outlet

 Over the coming year we intend to:

-• Carry out a review of our Group Human Rights and Anti-Slavery and Human Trafficking policies;
+• A review will be conducted of our Group Human Rights and Anti-Slavery and Human Trafficking policies in light of proposed changes to EU law around Forced Labour;

-• Monitor world events including political instability and armed conflict which we recognise can drive migration and cause disruption in employment and access to education, creating an increased risk of modern slavery in impacted areas and further develop our audit approach to ensure that we identify and understand human rights risks in key geographic sourcing regions;
+• We will continue to conduct ‘horizon-scanning’ meaning we will continue to monitor world events including political instability and armed conflict as we recognise this can drive migration and cause disruption in employment and access to education, creating an increased risk of modern slavery in impacted areas and further develop our audit approach to ensure that we identify and understand human rights risks in key geographic sourcing regions.

 BOARD OF DIRECTORS' APPROVAL